-It is durable when cooled down – This property can be enhanced or compromised based on your project.
+It’s durable when cooled down – This property can be enhanced or compromised based on your project.

 The most common additive is a dye.
 Dyes vary wildly in quality – factors such as color, solubility, UV resistance, and toxicity can play a role in their price.
-This is the case especially for fluorescent dyes which glow in dark, or UV active dyes which glow under UV light.
+This is the case especially for fluorescent dyes which glow in dark or UV active dyes which glow under UV light.

 Other common additives include flame retardants and autoxidizing agents.
 The small amount of additives does not impact the stability of the polymer, yet it expands the possible applications of 3D printed products.
 How cool is that?!

-Let’s take a look at a less technical topic, which is an issue of both quality and quantity.
+Let’s look at a less technical topic, which is an issue of both quality and quantity.
 The processing of polymers into filaments is not necessarily expensive, but it requires special equipment to achieve their uniform dimensions.
-You may have already found that out the hard way, since cheap filaments often end up getting stuck in the printer.
+You may have already found that out the hard way since cheap filaments often end up getting stuck in the printer.
 The use of expensive specialized equipment necessary for precise extrusion will be reflected in the price.

-Tips – How to reduce the cost of a filament
+Tips – How To Reduce The Cost of a Filament

 - Buying in bulk is always cheaper than by single spools.
-You may buy multicolor sets, or simply order a wholesale package of filaments.
+You may buy multicolor sets or simply order a wholesale package of filaments.

-- Read reviews, recommendations and compare prices.
+- Read reviews, recommendations, and compare prices.
 Thanks to the internet, we have all the information at our disposal!

 - Make sure to plan your project thoroughly.
 Not only that you will not overpay for unnecessarily expensive polymers, but you will end up using less.

 - Consider extruding your own 3D filaments from granulates.
 As seen in the table below, filaments are far more expensive than the granulates they are made from.